compnerd/swift-build/docs/Windows.md

 1. Go to [https://compnerd.visualstudio.com/swift-build](https://compnerd.visualstudio.com/swift-build).
 2. Choose `Pipelines` > `Pipelines` from the left of the dashboard.
-3. Choose 'Runs'.
+3. Use the filter symbol to search for "VS2019".
-4. Use the filter symbol to search for "VS2017".
+4. Click on the appropriate pipeline (e.g. `VS2019`).
-5. In the results list, scroll down until you see the first successful build (with a green OK symbol) that does not have "facebook" in the description and click on it.
+5. The list of the runs will be displayed, scroll down until you see the first successful build (with a green OK symbol) and click on it.
-6. Under "Artifacts", click on the "... published" link.
+6. Click the link under "Artifacts:".
 7. Download windows-toolchain-amd64.msi, windows-sdk.msi, and windows-runtime-amd64.msi by clicking on the appropriate down-arrows on the right.
 Be sure to really download these files from the same build (i.e. do not switch the build for the next download, and be careful when updating).
 These files will be downloaded as zip files.
 Unless they are not automatically unzipped during the download process, unzip them to obtain \*.msi files in the extracted directories.

 #### Installing the nightlies